Rather than putting down a large chunk of money to get car coverage, many consumers ask, “Can I pay my car insurance monthly?”

 Paying upfront seen as loan to the insurer

-Amy Bach, executive director of United Policyholders, a San Francisco-based insurance consumer group, says consumers who pay in installments should not be viewed as borrowers.
+Amy Bach, executive director of United Policyholders, a San Francisco-based insurance consumer group, says consumers who pay car insurance by installment should not be viewed as borrowers.
 She argues that when they pay their premiums in advance, they’re actually lenders.

 “They’re asking me to front a whole year’s worth for their commitment,” she says, referring to a scenario similar to the example above.
 “I’m paying in January for April, and July for November.”